DefinitelyTyped/definition-tester/README.md

 :warning: Under construction :sunglasses:

-Currently only usable a dependency of DT repo.
+Currently mostly usable as a dependency of DT repo.

 ## Build